AtelierSoude/OpenRepairPlatform/README.md

+# Be aware

+This application is still in developpment.
+There is no available  realease at this point.
+Any contributes are welcome.
+Please contact us if you want to contribute and we tell you how to.

 # Atelier Soudé

 OpenRepairPlatform is a Django based application designed to organize collaborative repair structures, features provides organization managment, event publishing, community members managment, repair tracking and sharing.